Understanding Watts Per Kilogram for Smarter Cycling

 Track your Training Stress Score (TSS) to ensure progressive overload without overtraining.
 Most software calculates this automatically based on the intensity and duration of your rides.

 The most frequent error is testing FTP too often.
+I used to test every two weeks and got frustrated when numbers didn’t change.
 Retesting every four to six weeks is sufficient for most riders.
 More frequent testing disrupts training and rarely shows meaningful changes.

 Finally, many riders become so focused on numbers that they lose the joy of riding.
+I did this too.
 Remember that power meters are tools to enhance your training, not replacements for learning to ride by feel.
 The best cyclists combine objective data with intuitive body awareness.

 Start with understanding your current FTP and W/kg, then use that baseline to structure purposeful training.
 Within a few months of consistent, targeted work, you’ll likely see meaningful improvements in both your numbers and your riding experience.